 Beyond the headlines and the technology itself, crypto is an asset, with inherent value.
 This means that you need to take into account whatever crypto you hold in your portfolio as part of your annual tax calculation.

 But crypto tax is an intimidating prospect.
 The blockchain ecosystem offers novel types of interaction for users, such as token swaps, token drops, yield farming and staking – none of which exist in the traditional monetary system.
 Crypto also offers thousands of different assets, all fluctuating daily (and often wildly) in price.

 This mixture of new transaction types and fast-moving parts makes it incredibly complicated for users to understand how the regular tax regulations will apply to their crypto portfolio.

 In this article, we’ll take one small step toward unraveling the big picture.
-Here, we explain “what is a taxable crypto event” – enabling you to understand one of the basic principles of how your crypto is taxed.
+Here, we explain “what is a taxable crypto event” – enabling you to understand one of the basic principles of calculating tax your crypto.

 What is a taxable event?